emiliasingleton0/react-demo-test/README.md

 # Orbital Dynamics Console

 A React aerospace demo that combines a spacecraft-style operations interface with a simplified circular Earth orbit model.
 This is the second version of my original Mission Status project.
-I wanted V2 to include more physics and more meaningful data instead of only randomly changing telemetry values.
+I wanted V2 to include more physics and more data instead of randomly changing telemetry values.

 ## Features